 Step 5: Attend Seminars

-By logging onto BOKUonline you can at all times print your Training Passport.
+By logging onto BOKUonline you can at all times print your BOKU Training Passport.
 A printout can either contain all further education and training measures or only those completed in the framework of the "Fit for .." categories.
 Course content or only individual courses may also be selected as required.
-By the way: also managers and secretaries have access to the Training Passport.
-They can see an overview of all further education and training activities of all those staff members assigned to the organizational unit.
+By the way: also managers and secretaries have access to the BOKU Training Passport.
+An overview of the training activities of all employees assigned to the organizational unit is available to them.